SourabhKanade/SourabhKanade/README.md

    Hii 👋, I'm Sourabh
 - 🖥 I'm a self taught programmer and currently working as frontend developer.
 - 👀 I’m interested to contribute in opensource development projects and also enthusiast in cybersecurity.
-- 🌱 I’m currently learning web development and its functionalities.
+- 🌱 I’m currently learning web development and its fundamentals.
 - 📫 How to reach me: https://twitter.com/kanade_sourabh

 <!---